 Health Science Major

-Professor McGoldrick joined the Health Science program as Clinical Assistant Professor in 2011.
-As a faculty member she has taught Professional Writing, Professional Ethics in Healthcare, and Disability Health and Community.
-Professor McGoldrick remains comitted to advocating for the rights and inclusion of people with disability, specifically through curriculum development and student-centered learning activities for the Disability Studies concentration and other courses for the major.
+Professor McGoldrick, clinical associate professor, teaches Professional Writing, Professional Ethics in Healthcare, and Disability Health and Community in the Health Science major.
+Professor McGoldrick remains committed to advocating for the rights and inclusion of people with disability, specifically through curriculum development and student-centered learning activities for the Disability Studies concentration and other courses for the major.